mac-comp127/weather-display/README.md

 public String getCityName()
 ```

 These public methods are what you will use to get data for your weather UI.
 Note that these classes provide _just the data_; none of them say anything about _how the data will be displayed_.
-This kind of “no view, just data” classes are called a **data model**.
+These “no view, just data” classes are called a **data model**.
 You will need to be familiar with the data model to build your UI.

 ### User interface

 Look inside the `comp127.weather.widgets` package.
 There is an interface called `WeatherWidget`, plus a start on two specific widgets that implement it.
-You will complete those two widgets, and add two of your own.
+You will complete those two widgets, and optionally add some of your own.
 Study `WeatherWidget` and understand the methods that each widget must implement.

-There are also a few classes that will help you implement widgets.
+There are also a few classes in that package that will help you implement widgets.
 Take a look at them, and understand what they offer you.

 In the `comp127.weather` package, take a look at `WeatherProgram`.
 This is the full UI that is going to display your widgets.
 You can run it now if you want!
 It will fetch real weather data for St. Paul.
 However, it currently just shows the same widget four times, and does not yet show an enlarged version of the selected widget as it is supposed to.